Are you have air conditioning problems? Here are some things to check before calling for service.

 Air Conditioning Unit is Making Noise

 Most air conditioners make some noise when they are running, and this is normal.
 If you are hearing vibration or loud rattling noises, something could be wrong.
-Your AC unit could have been installed incorrectly and should be checked by a professional.
+Your AC unit could have been installed incorrectly.
+A professional HVAC contractor can help you confirm this.

 Sometimes people report squealing sounds when their air conditioner is running.
 This may actually be coming from your air handler, the part of the ac system that regulates and directs air through the ductwork.
 Most air handlers have direct-drive motors, but older units may be belt-driven.
 The squealing noise sometimes occurs when the belt connecting the blower to the motor slips.
-If you suspect this is the case, shut your AC unit off and call a professional – proper diagnosis and repairs are likely needed.
+Shut your AC unit off and call a professional if you suspect this is the case.
+A proper diagnosis and repairs are likely needed.

 AC Runs, But Doesn’t Cool Your Home

 If air is flowing through your vents, but it is not coming out cold, you might have a stalled condenser coil – the part of the air conditioning unit that produces cold air.
 The condenser fan will run even if the condenser isn’t working properly.
-Condenser failure can be caused by a blown fuse or tripped circuit breaker.
+Blown fuses or tripped circuit breakers can cause condenser failure.
 Sometimes, it isn’t the condenser at all and a lack of cool air can be due to low refrigerant.
 In either case it is best to contact a professional to help you diagnose the problem.

 Feel free to contact Bradbury Brothers with any questions you have.
+We have over 30 years of experience with air conditioning systems.
 We’ll be glad to help.

-Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
+Our goal is to help educate our customers about energy and home comfort issues.
 Bradbury Brothers services most of southern Montgomery County including The Woodlands, Conroe, Magnolia, Montgomery, Oak Ridge North, Pinehurst, Shenandoah as well as northern Harris county including Cypress, Klein, Spring and Tomball.
+We are happy to help you fix even the most complicated of air conditioning problems!